Drag king: Drag community

 A British lesbian cabaret organization called Lesburlesque made it part of their mission to promote drag kings on the wider British cabaret circuit.
-Their founder Pixie Truffle gave an interview to the Guardian newspaper in the United Kingdom on her desire for drag kings to close the gap with queens and with male stand-up comedians.
+Their founder, Pixie Truffle, gave an interview to the Guardian newspaper in the United Kingdom on her desire for drag kings to close the gap with queens and with male stand-up comedians.

-Similar to some drag queens who prefer to be seen as actors—like Justin Bond and Lypsinka—some drag kings prefer not to be pigeon-holed by the drag king label.
-"I think when people assume that somebody is queer, or different, or trans, they always want to put something before their name," said Murray Hill in an interview.
+Similar to some drag queens who prefer to be seen as actors—like Justin Vivian Bond and Lypsinka—some drag kings prefer not to be categorized by the drag king label.
+"I think when people assume that somebody is queer, or different, or trans, they always want to put something before their name", said Murray Hill in an interview.
 "And that is what drag king has been.
 Why can not you just call me a comedian like Jerry Seinfeld is called a comedian?"

-In recent years, some drag king performers have adopted other terms to describe their own performance styles, particularly if they deviate from the more traditional forms of "kinging".
-Common names including "gender blurring" acknowledge the merging of both male and female traits in the performances.
+Some drag king performers have adopted other terms to describe their own performance styles, particularly if they deviate from the more traditional forms of "kinging".
+Common names including "gender blurring", acknowledging the merging of both male and female traits in the performances.
 Vancouver performer Rose Butch adopted the ambiguous label "drag thing".
 Long-time performer Flare called the stage of drag king styles that emerged in Toronto's scene in the mid-2010s as "unicorn drag".
+Some kings also construct their drag around a particular subculture or style, such as "drag clowns" or "drag creatures" like Henlo Bullfrog.

 Tools of gender illusion

-Face: One method drag kings use to modify their facial features is burning a wine cork and smudging it along the jaw to create the illusion of a beard or stubble.
+One method drag kings have used to modify their facial features is burning a wine cork and smudging it along the jaw to create the illusion of a beard or stubble.
 Kings may aim to deepen the colour of their eyebrows or create a fuller look with dark eyeliner or other makeup.
-Similarly some methods call for layering liquid eyeliner over the cork ash, or dark makeup, base.
+Similarly, some methods call for layering liquid eyeliner over the cork ash, or dark makeup base.
 When trying to achieve a realistic look, drag kings may add crepe hair over the makeup using glue, thus completing the illusion of a full beard.

-Look: Drag kings also make use of items such as socks and silicone prosthetics when packing, creating the illusion of a phallus between the legs.
+Drag kings also make use of items such as socks and silicone prosthetics when packing, or creating the illusion of a phallus.

-Stage Presence and Performance: An important part of gender illusion, this refers to the way a drag performer utilizes body language and takes up space on stage.
+An important part of gender illusion is the way a drag performer utilizes body language and takes up space on stage.
 Some kings will incorporate more aggressive choreography into their routines to emulate or expand on stereotypical masculine characteristics.
 Accessories, rhinestones and elaborate costumes contribute to a drag king's performance.

-Breast binding: Body shaping apparel, most commonly binders, kinesiology tape, and sports bras, are used to create the look of a flat chest.
-For hiding one's breasts some use a method involving cutting a hole in the crotch of pantyhose for the head and making sleeves out the legs.
+Body shaping apparel, most commonly binders, kinesiology tape, and sports bras, are used to create the look of a flat chest.
+For hiding one's breasts, some use a method involving cutting a hole in the crotch of pantyhose for the head and making sleeves out the legs.
 Some drag kings use silicone chest plates that are pulled over the head to create a muscular, masculine chest shape and cover the breasts.